sita-samoa/sita-membership/README.md

 ## On Production

-Ensure that the following commands are run on a cron
+Ensure that the following commands are run on a cron see https://laravel.com/docs/10.x/scheduling#running-the-scheduler

 ```
 # run every minute - for scheduled tasks
-php artisan schedule:work
+php artisan schedule:run

 # run every 5 minutes - for running queues
 php artisan queue:work database --tries=1 --max-time=30 --stop-when-empty